 She also served as Junior Dean of Oxford University’s Jesus College; as Dean of Students for International Baccalaureate Summer Schools based in Oxford and Cambridge; and as a Warden and Tutor responsible for the Creativity, Activity and Service (CAS) component of the IB curriculum at St. Clare’s International College in Oxford.

-Outside of her professional life, you can find Jasmin in the park with her dog Charlie, binge-watching a new Netflix series, and experimenting with DIY nails art.
+Outside of her professional life, you can find Jasmin in the park with her dog Sam, binge-watching a new Netflix series, and experimenting with DIY nails art.

 Jenni Quilter directs the Office of Global Awards, which is renowned for its support of prestigious scholarships like the Rhodes, Fulbright, Marshall, and Gates (which generally offer full financial aid to graduate study in universities in the United Kingdom, particularly Oxford and Cambridge), along with Truman (for those ultimately interested in public service in the U.S.) and the Fulbright (which offers a range of international year-long research and teaching grants).
 The Office is dedicated to strengthening NYU’s record of achievement, but also to widening the scope and understanding of what scholarship implies in general, and in reconsidering the relationship between personal responsibility, agency, community building, and issues of leadership.